 Before you submit your article, please be sure to:

-Include reputable sources.
+4a.
 Within the article, link short, relevant phrases to the online source.
-If none, cite author name and year in parenthesis following.
-Provide Works Cited at the end of your article; author name, article title (linked, if online), publication, publication date.
-We do not, however, publish footnotes.
+If none, cite the author's name and year in the parentheses following.
+Provide Works Cited at the end of your article when relevant: author name, article title (linked, if online), publication, and publication date.
+We do not publish footnotes.

-Italicize album, book, game, and film titles, but songs and chapter headings should be in quote marks (straight quotes please – no curly quotes).
-If punctuation song/chapter title, then it should be placed outside the quote marks.
-(British-style punctuation.)
+6. Italicize album, book, game, and film titles, but songs and chapter headings should be in quotation marks (straight quotes, please – no curly quotes).
+If punctuation is not included in the song/chapter title, then it should be placed outside the quotation marks. (e.g., British-style punctuation.)

 Include a 2-3 line bio; mention other publications you've published with, books published, etc. No jokey or self-deprecating bios, please.

-Provide your Twitter and Facebook address with your article submission.
+Provide your social media account address with your article submission.

 If your work is published with PopMatters, please promote it with reputable individuals and publications.
 Share our social media efforts. ("Liking" alone has little effect.)

-Thank you for your interest in PopMatters.
+Thank you for your interest in publishing PopMatters.
 We look forward to seeing your work.

 PopMatters welcomes reviews (around 800 words), essays (min.
 1,200 words), interviews (min.
 1,200 words) and short blog entries (under 800 words) on a wide range of topics in popular culture, past and present.